andrewyu17/Breast-Cancer-Prediction-Project/README.md

 # Breast-Cancer-Prediction-Project

 #### This project was done during my HarvardX Data Science Certificate as a capstone to my Machine Learning course.
-In this project, I utilize breast cancer diagnosis biopsy samples for tumors that were benign or malignant.
+In this project, I utilize breast cancer diagnosis biopsy samples for tumors that were benign or malignant to develop a machine learning model to predict malignant or benign tumors.
 I utilize the following ML models…

 * Log Regression